katrinleinweber/xrmd/xrMBDS.md

 This tells us that presenting relevant results immediately after a search is very important: if a user is searching for a variable, and gets back a survey or dataset, they find this confusing.
 What else can we learn about the format that the results should take?
 It is not possible to determine from the current study whether the Web Search interface takes the optimal approach to formatting variable search results, but there is evidence that it uses at least an adequate one, as participants were able to find a variable that mostly or completely matched the search criteria the majority of the time.
 In fact, participants' comments indicated that they were very happy with the presentation of the results.
 The majority said that they liked it, and those who specified why focused on the fact that the relevance (or otherwise) of the variable could be seen at a glance.
 The eye tracking data shows that participants made the decision about variable relevance primarily by looking at the 'description' column of the results, so providing a summary of what the variable contains, and not just its title, appears to be important.

-![New UKDA Interface -- 'Discover' adopting the Web Search Interface and including: Faceted Search (at left); Query Reformulation (at centre); and Browsing (at centre) features.][Figure 10]
+![Figure 10: New UKDA Interface -- 'Discover' adopting the Web Search Interface and including: Faceted Search (at left); Query Reformulation (at centre); and Browsing (at centre) features.][Figure 10]

-[Figure 10]: Figures/New-UKDA.png "New UKDA Interface."  width="75%"
+[Figure 10]: Figures/New-UKDA.png "Figure 10: New UKDA Interface."  width="75%"

 ## Improving the Web Search Interface